Restricted Monte Carlo wave function method and Lindblad equation for identifying entangling open-quantum-system dynamics: Equations of motion

 Subtracting the initial state from the evolved state and noting that $\tfrac{{d}}{{d} t}\rho\approx\tfrac{Q\rho(t+\tau)-\rho(t)}{\tau}$ for small $\tau$, yields the equation of motion for the separable dynamics

-We refer to this nonlinear equation of motion for the generator $\mathcal L_\rho$ in Eq. \eqref{eq:SepGen} as the separability Lindblad equation.
-It describes the evolution of a composite system restricted to a separable trajectory.
-The procedure removes any entanglement from the full evolution [subject to Eq. \eqref{eq:Lindblad}], while preserving all classical correlations \cite{PM24}.
+We refer to this equation of motion for the generator $\mathcal L_\rho$ in Eq. \eqref{eq:SepGen} as the separability Lindblad equation.
+Equation \eqref{eq:SepMaster} is nonlinear since both the partially reduced operators $(L^m)_k$ and $(H)_k$, for $k=A,B$, as well as the mean values depend explicitly on the state $\rho$.
+Thereby, it describes the evolution of a composite system restricted to a separable trajectory, which are ensured by the tangential projections discussed earlier and resulting in the nonlinear properties.
+The procedure removes any entanglement from the full evolution [subject to Eq. \eqref{eq:Lindblad}], while preserving all classical correlations and interactions \cite{PM24}.
 Comparing the solution of the separability Lindblad equation with those of the regular Lindblad equation, we are able to study the inseparable dynamics of compound quantum systems.

 Importantly, Eq. \eqref{eq:SepMaster} should be understood as a formal expression as it is not a deterministic equation.
 This is due to the fact that the generator $\mathcal{L}_\rho$ is defined for a pure product state $\rho$ only.
 In general, dissipation leads to $\rho$ evolving into a mixed state after an infinitesimal time step.
 The evolved state is then obtained via a mixture of pure-state trajectories, i.e., $\rho(t+\tau)=\sum_x p_x \rho^x(t+\tau)$, with pure product states $\rho^x(t+\tau)=\bigotimes_k\ket{\psi^x_k}\bra{\psi^x_k}$, allows one to propagate each of these states via